netgvarun2012/portfolio/NLP.md

 3. <ins>**Aggregate the vectors**</ins>: Since your model will likely require a fixed-size input, you’ll need to convert your sequence of vectors into a single vector.
 A common way to do this is by **averaging all the vectors together**, but there are also other methods like using **RNNs, LSTMs, or Transformers**.

 4. <ins>**Train your model**</ins>: Now that your text data is represented as fixed-size vectors, you can input these vectors into your model.
 You’ll train your model to predict the sentiment label given the input vector.

+#### <ins>How to use pre-trained embeddings for **Sentiment Analysis** task? (with embedding layer)</ins>

+When you have an embedding layer as part of your model, the input to the model is typically the integer-encoded representation of your text data, not the one-hot encoded vectors.

+Here’s how it works:

+1. <ins>**Tokenization**</ins>: You first convert your text data into a list of tokens (words).

+2. <ins>**Integer Encoding**</ins>: Each unique token (word) in your text data is assigned a unique integer.
+This process creates a dictionary that maps words to integers.
+You then use this dictionary to convert your list of tokens into a list of integers.

+3. <ins>**Input to Embedding Layer**</ins>: These integer-encoded tokens are then fed into the embedding layer of the model.
+The embedding layer uses these integers to look up the embedding vector for each word.

+So, in this setup, the one-hot encoding step is skipped, and words are directly mapped to their integer indices.
+These indices are used to look up the embeddings in the embedding layer.

 # AI Basics <a id="AIBasics"></a>